projectbezalel2022/bibleart/README.md

 ## about
-Representing bible in visual art format
+Representing bible in visual art format.